dkk009/AlbumApp/README.md

 # AlbumApp
-Album app, simple application fetching album data from remote server and store localy
+Album app , simple application fetching data from remote server and localy cache it